If you plan on viewing this event with a group of 3 or more people, please purchase at the group rate.

 - Understand the RFP process for library technology acquisitions

 - Gather institutional data in support of a new technology purchases

 - Assess the vendor options available to meet the identified needs

 - Assemble, write, and evaluate a coherent RFP

 About the Instructor

 Timothy J. Dickey is an adult public service librarian with the nationally-acclaimed Columbus Metropolitan Libraries and a library science educator teaching reference, research methods, and library technology for the faculties of Kent State University and San José State University.
-Prior to these positions, he assisted Lynn Silipigni Connaway at the OCLC Office of Research, specializing in user studies and data mining research.
+Prior to these positions, he assisted Lynn Sillipigni Connaway at the OCLC Office of Research, specializing in user studies and data mining research.